-Since 2016, the Faculty of Education of ECNU and School of Education of Kyushu University have conducted on-site exchanges of teachers and students for four consecutive years, holding academic exchange meetings and visits to educational institutions.
-The academic exchanges concerned many fields of education, including Development of Chinese Special Education, Children and Family from Historical Perspective, The Classical Tradition of Western Educational ideology, Japan's National University Entrance System and Equality, Examination and Appointment in China in the Late Imperial System, Educational Policy, Comparison of Educational Policies in Britain, America and Japan, Development of Chinese Preschool Education from an International Perspective, Enrollment and Examination System of Higher Education Institutions in China, Educational Reform in Modern China, Achievements and Prospects of Chinese Community Education in the Past Thirty Years, The Formation of the Modern Chinese School System at All Levels, Modernization and Education in Japan, Preschool Education in Japan, Cooperation Between Communities and Schools, Comparison of Entrance Examinations For Japanese and Chinese Universities, etc.
+Since 2016, the Faculty of Education of ECNU and School of Education of Kyushu University have conducted on-site exchanges activities for four consecutive years, by holding academic exchange meetings and on-site visiting educational institutions.
+The academic exchange themes were involved in various research fields of education, including Development of Chinese Special Education, Children and Family from Historical Perspective, The Classical Tradition of Western Educational ideology, Japan's National University Entrance System and Equality, Examination and Appointment in China in the Late Imperial System, Educational Policy, Comparison of Educational Policies in Britain, America and Japan, Development of Chinese Preschool Education from an International Perspective, Enrollment and Examination System of Higher Education Institutions in China, Educational Reform in Modern China, Achievements and Prospects of Chinese Community Education in the Past Thirty Years, The Formation of the Modern Chinese School System at All Levels, Modernization and Education in Japan, Preschool Education in Japan, Cooperation Between Communities and Schools, Comparison of Entrance Examinations For Japanese and Chinese Universities, and so on.